TAbdiukov/SCAPTURE/README.md

 ## Interesting insights

 * Sometimes, upon startup, the tool captures out-of-place random icons, such as the classic Windows logo (observed on Windows 10!).
 * `Clipboard.GetData.Type` lets you read and write everywhere within application memory.
-It deals Booleans, but still peculiar.
+It returns Booleans, but still peculiar.

 ## Sidenote
-* Third Eye Symbol icon icon by Icons8
+* Third Eye Symbol icon by Icons8
 	* Although I have their subscription, better safe than sorry

 ## See also